selectstarofficial/AI-Detection/README.md

 	```

 ## 4. Performance
 We have clearly shown the effectiveness of our re-trained model beating pre-trained Yolo-v3 by almost 5%.
-This has once agiain proven the importance of diverse dataset in order to train a robust prediction system.
+This has once again proven the importance of diverse dataset in order to train a robust prediction system.

 Class | AP
 ------------ | -------------